XYJbox/Epi-code/Data/readme.txt

 Note: This directory is used to store the processed data, mainly including "data1_seurat.rds" and "data2_seurat.rds".
-The pre-integration data is stored as "Epilepsy.rds".
 All data files can be directly loaded and used in R environment via the readRDS() command.